 In an extensive study on mandatory minimum sentences for sex offenders, the Sentencing Commission found, among other things, that sex offenders were quite different than other offenders.
-See Utah Sentencing Commission Annual Report 1995-1996; Utah Statistical Analysis Center, Analysis of Utah's Child Kidnaping and

-Sexual Abuse Act of 1983.
-Mandatory imprisonment, lifetime parole, treatment resources, and the separate guidelines matrix resulted from this study.
+See Utah Sentencing Commission Annual Report 1995-1996; Utah Statistical Analysis Center, Analysis of Utah's Child Kidnapping and Sexual Abuse Act of 1983.
+As a result of this study, mandatory imprisonment, lifetime parole, treatment resources, and the separate guidelines matrix were implemented.
 Form 3 reflects the amended laws mandating imprisonment for certain sex offenders in conjunction with differing indeterminate lengths of stay ranges.
 In addition, there are only three criminal history rows on the sex offender matrix compared to five on the general matrix.
 This provides the Board of Pardons and Parole with more discretion concerning sex offenders.